 Accounts payable relates largely to normal business transactions with third-party vendors and is subject to standard commercial terms.
-Accruals for salaries and benefits and severance, vacation and other credits are recorded based on employment arrangements and legislated entitlements.
+Accrued vacation, salaries and benefits are recorded based on employment arrangements and legislated entitlements.

-5. Obligation for Employee Future Benefits
+6. Obligation for Future Employee Benefits

 Although the Office's employees are not members of the Ontario Public Service, under provisions in the Auditor General Act, the Office's employees are entitled to the same benefits as Ontario Public Service employees.
 The future liability for benefits earned by the Office's employees is included in the estimated liability for all provincial employees that have earned these benefits and is recognized in the Province's consolidated financial statements.
-In the Office's financial statements, these benefits are accounted for as follows:
+These benefits are accounted for as follows: